 Abstract.
 Cycling under potentiodynamic control and galvanostatic discharge of lithium cell with $Bi_2Se_3$ powdered electrode has been modelled.
-Cyclic voltammograms and discharge curves typical to the two-phase system in a simplified model have been obtained.
+Cyclic voltammograms and discharge curves typical to the two-phase system in a complete model have been obtained.
+Galvanostatic discharge at several values of the porosity of electrode has been modelled to study the impact of the porosity on performance of the cell.
+The obtained results testify that there is an optimal porosity corresponding to maximal performance.